 We’ve all experienced the uncomfortable bloated feeling, where your tummy seems stretched and full.
 Usually this feeling will come and go as it’s affected by things in our day-to-day lifestyle.

-‘If you’re experiencing frequent or persistent bloating, or your bloated tummy comes with other worrying symptoms, it’s worth speaking to a GP to rule out any digestive problems, issues with your diet or other medical conditions,’ advises Dr Rhianna McClymont.
+‘If you’re experiencing frequent or persistent bloating, or your bloated tummy comes with other worrying symptoms, it’s worth speaking to a GP to rule out any digestive problems, issues with your diet or other medical conditions,’ says Dr McClymont.

-Although bloating can sometimes be caused by food intolerances, the menstrual cycle or medical conditions like irritable bowel syndrome (IBS), most cases of feeling bloated can often be managed by daily self-care.
+Although bloating can sometimes be caused by food intolerances, the menstrual cycle or medical conditions like irritable bowel syndrome (IBS), most cases of feeling bloated can often be managed by natural bloating remedies and daily self-care.

-As bloating can be caused by many different factors, it’s a good idea to understand the most common causes.
-This should help you identify what’s causing you to feel bloated and work out the best way to manage your symptoms.
-Here are some of the common causes of bloating:
+As bloating can be caused by many different factors, it’s a good idea to understand the most common causes so you can work out the best way to get rid of bloating.
+Here’s what can cause symptoms: